Travel Insurance FAQ

 Yes, the policy provides limited cover for cash.
 Remember to retain any receipts for the purchase of foreign currency since these will be necessary to make a claim.
 We recommend that only a minimal amount of cash is carried, it is safer to use travellers cheques or credit cards.

 What is the limitation on the medical cover provided?

 The travel policy is designed to offer protection against unexpected injuries and illnesses that occur when you are abroad.
 This means that it cannot cover any pre-existing medical conditions, such as diabetes, hypertension, asthma or other chronic illnesses.
-Insured Persons are asked to sign a “health warranty” where they are requested to reveal any such chronic or serious illnesses or disabilities.
-If you fail to reveal such a condition any medical claims related to this condition will not be covered.
+Insured Persons are asked to sign a “health warranty” where they are requested to confirm that any Insured Person or persons with whom the Insured has arranged to stay was not receiving or awaiting medical or surgical treatment at time of effecting insurance or suffering a serious or chronic illness and/or injury which required consultation or treatment within the past 12 months.
 If you travelling with the intention of receiving medical treatment it is best to reveal this fact to your insurer when purchasing the policy so that you can be fully aware of the protection that you will have.

 Are sports activities covered?

 Yes, most sporting activities that arise during a typical holiday are covered.
 There are some however that are excluded, these are; winter sports (e.g. skiing), mountaineering, rock-climbing, subacqua diving, pot-holing, bungee-jumping, jet-skiing and organised team football.
 If you are travelling with a group in order to participate in an organised activity, such as a training camp or a tournament, travel insurance is best organised by means of a group policy so that the specific events may be covered.

 When does insurance cover start?